 Adopting Your Partner's Child

-Second-parent adoptions, where the adopting parent is married to one of the biological parents, are commonly approved.
+When the adopting parent is married to one of the biological parents, second-parent adoptions are commonly approved.
 The courts favor situations where the adopting couple is legally married, and the child will continue living with the couple.
-Courts view such adoptions as improving the structure of the family and, thus, favor second-parent adoptions.
+Courts view such adoptions as improving the structure of the family.
 Second-parent adoptions by unmarried couples are less favored.

 Unless parents have been deemed "unfit" by some legal process or have abandoned their child, they have a right to parent their own child.
 Because of this, second-parent adoptions cannot be granted unless one of the following applies: